appscode/blog/content/post/kubevault-webinar/index.md

 * Multiple Storage Backends Support
 * Multiple Secret Engines Support

 After showing the different features of KubeVault the `demo` portion of the webinar started.
-In the demo, at first it was shown how to `install KubeVault, Secrets Store CSI Driver and Vault Specific CSI Provider`.
+In the demo, at first, it was shown how to `install KubeVault, Secrets Store CSI Driver and Vault Specific CSI Provider`.
 An `Elasticsearch database` using `KubeDB` operator by AppsCode was used.

 After that, it was shown how `VaultServer` can be deployed using `Raft Storage Backend`. `GCP bucket` was used to store the `Vault root-token & the unseal-keys`.
 Besides this, Enabling & Configuring SecretEngine using KubeVault was shown.
 Finally, in the demo, it was shown how to generate Dynamic Elasticsearch credentials & Mounted them in a Pod using Secrets Store CSI drive.
 During the Demo, different CRD of KubeVault were also discussed.

-At the last part of the demo, different scenario to show the `High Availability & Disater Recovery` capability of KubeVault were simulated.
+At the last part of the demo, different scenarios to show the `High Availability & Disaster Recovery` capability of KubeVault were simulated.
 Finally, the `Q&A session` was held and the webinar was finished.
-All in all, it was and effective webinar which showed the importance and contribution of KubeVault and how we can use it effectively.
+All in all, it was an effective webinar which showed the importance and contribution of KubeVault and how we can use it effectively.

 Take a deep dive into the full webinar below: